ElectricCanary/AltiumLib/README.md

 ### Layer 5: Assembly

 This layer is used to display the component's physical size.
 Any space that the component occupies should be drawn.
 This is the shape that will be drawn on the assembly drawing along with the designator.
+The lines must be 0.2mm thick.
+If it's not obvious, an orientating sign can be added (+ for electrolytic capacitors, pin 1 of ICs, etc.).

 ![Layer 5](img/layer5.png)